Toronto Star: 1971–present

 In February 2018, the Toronto Star suspended its internship program indefinitely to cut its costs.
-Long a source of Canada's next generation of journalists, the paid positions were seen as a vital part of the national industry, and their suspension, a sign of its continuing decline.
+Long a source of Canada's next generation of journalists, the paid positions were seen by journalists and program alumni as a vital part of the national industry, and their suspension, a sign of its continuing decline.
 In 2020, the internship program returned.

 In April 2018, the Toronto Star expanded its local coverage of Vancouver, Calgary, Edmonton and Halifax with rebranded daily newspapers, previously known as Metro, as StarMetro, which was a joint venture between Torstar (90%) and Swedish media company Metro International (10%).
 In October 2018, the Toronto Star acquired iPolitics, a political news outlet.
+It ceased to own the property in 2022.

-On December 20, 2019, all StarMetro editions ceased publication amid the popularity and resultant growth of news apps on mobile devices.
-Local coverage once again became restricted to the Golden Horseshoe conurbation.
+On December 20, 2019, all StarMetro editions ceased publication.

 The newspaper was acquired by NordStar Capital on May 26, 2020, after the board of Torstar voted to sell the company to the investment firm for —making Torstar a privately held company.
 The deal was expected to be approved by Torstar's shareholders and to close by the end of 2020.
 Canadian Modern Media Holdings made an offer of $58 million on July 9, 2020; NordStar subsequently increased its offer to $60 million, effectively ending the bidding war.
-A vast majority of shareholders subsequently voted in favour of the deal.
+The majority of shareholders voted in favour of the deal.
 The takeover was approved by an Ontario judge on July 27, 2020.
 An appeal of the judgement by another prospective purchaser failed on July 31 when Ontario Superior Court Justice Michael Penny dismissed the motion.

-The deal was expected to close during the following week.
+In November 2022, the newspaper moved its headquarters from the 1 Yonge Street to a new location on Spadina Avenue at Front Street.